SeabookChen/seabookchen.net/_posts/2014-07-19-why-you-shouldnt-start-learning-selenium-by-automating-googles-products.md

 ### Everything else is too difficult
 {: #everything-else-is-too-difficult}

-Even though Google's products are technically automatable, it requires certain amount of time and effort to achieve{% footnote 2 %}, especially for people who have just kicked off their web UI automation career.
+Even though Google's products are technically automatable, it requires certain amount of time and effort to achieve{% footnote 2 %}.
 Learning Selenium or performing certain tasks by automating them from UI would certainly be a poor choice.

 - DOM is too complex

-  Google is famous for its meaningless, minimized DOM structures.
+  Google is well-known for its meaningless, minimized DOM structures.
   Not only straightforward approaches like `id`, `name` won't work well, but also advanced XPath/CSS selectors can merely be used because most of the things in DOM are not human readable.
   Difficulties in element locating could be really common in UI automation sometimes,